Do I need a witness for my documents?

 In some states, having a Will or Trust witnessed by a family member or someone named in the document could have unintended legal consequences.
 This might affect the witness's ability to receive any gifts or inheritance from your estate.

-Finding Witnesses Through Mobile Notary Zone
+Finding Witnesses Through Snapdocs

-Schedule an appointment here!
+Purchase and schedule an appointment here!

 Was this article helpful?

-94 out of 102 found this helpful
+142 out of 158 found this helpful